 Soups are a wonderful dish to meal prep because they are easy, made in one pot, and you can easily freeze them.
 Soups are also a great way to form a complete meal loaded with vegetables, protein, and high-fibre carbohydrates.
 Many people create a New Year goal to start meal prepping more so be sure to add this one to your list!

 If you are ever looking to modify a soup recipe to turn it into a complete meal, try adding in more vegetables (spinach, kale, frozen broccoli, mixed frozen vegetables, and chopped carrots, parsnips or celery are great options).
 You can also add whole grain pasta, brown rice, or barley to add a high-fibre grain as well as chickpeas, lentils, beans, or chicken for extra protein to keep you satiated.

-This Lemon Tahini Chickpea Soup recipe is super simple.
+This Lemon Chickpea Vegetable Orzo Soup recipe is super simple.
 It is loaded with vegetables (carrots, celery, kale, and spinach), protein from chickpeas, and fibre from the whole wheat orzo and corn.
 The incredible flavouring comes from the fresh dill, lemon, and of course the tahini which also gives it a smooth texture.

 - Olive oil